Stivvo/wayPreview/README.md

 The order in which the options appear on the menu is the same order in which they are applied by the server.
 The exception is the file opening, which is always done as first.

+(The lag in the gif is only because of the recording BTW)